 - EPA Registration Number (EPA Reg.
 No.): listed just under the active ingredient statement on most product labels.
 Make sure you write down the EPA Reg.
 No and not the EPA Establishment Number (EPA Est. No).
 Look for something similar to EPA Reg.
 No 3120-280.
 If an SLN labeled product is applied, record its registration number as well.

-- Percentage of Active Ingredient per Unit of the Pesticide Used: percent active ingredient per acre, 1,000 square feet, etc. You can record as amount of total product (pounds or gallons) per unit area, such as 20 quarts product over 10 acres.
+- Percentage of Active Ingredient per Unit of the Pesticide Used: percent active ingredient per acre, 1,000 square feet, etc. You can record the amount of total product (pounds or gallons) per unit area, such as 20 quarts of product over 10 acres.

 Requirements vary significantly from state to state.
 Some of the more common state requirements include one or more of the following:

 - record all pesticide applications, not only restricted-use pesticides